embodied-computation-group/Cardioception/docs/source/examples/R/README.md

 ![](readme_figures/Concatenated.png)

-## If the user wants to run a baysian analysis on the data this can be done and you'll receive this plot
+## If the user wants to run a bayesian analysis on the data this can be done and you'll receive this plot

 ![](readme_figures/Bayseiananalysis.png)

+#### Note that this bayesian analysis is made on a different participant than the plots above